* This is the Professional Version. *

 Adenocarcinoma, a malignant tumor, is uncommon.
 Usually it arises in the duodenum or proximal jejunum and causes minimal symptoms.
 In patients with Crohn disease, the tumors tend to occur distally and in bypassed or inflamed loops of bowel; adenocarcinoma occurs more often in Crohn disease of the small bowel than in Crohn disease of the colon.

-Primary malignant lymphoma (see Lymphomas) arising in the ileum may cause a long, rigid segment.
+Primary malignant lymphoma (see Overview of Lymphoma) arising in the ileum may cause a long, rigid segment.
 Small-bowel lymphomas arise often in long-standing untreated celiac disease.

 Kaposi sarcoma (see Kaposi Sarcoma), first described as a disease of elderly Jewish and Italian men, occurs in an aggressive form in Africans, transplant recipients, and AIDS patients, who have GI tract involvement 40 to 60% of the time.
 Lesions may occur anywhere in the GI tract but usually in the stomach, small bowel, or distal colon.
 GI lesions usually are asymptomatic, but bleeding, diarrhea, protein-losing enteropathy, and intussusception may occur.
 A second primary intestinal cancer occurs in ≤ 20% of patients; most often it is lymphocytic leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma, or adenocarcinoma of the GI tract.
 Treatment depends on the cell type and location and extent of the lesions.